Corasinth/k-plus/README.md

 `includeAlt`: Boolean.
 Same as above.
 `includeAltRightLeft`: Boolean.
 Same as previous right-left variants.
 `includeWindows`: Boolean.
 Same as previous, however no right-left variant exists for the `Windows` key as distinguishing between them is not supported.
+`includeAltGr`: Boolean.
+Includes AltGr modifier.
+However, many keyboards don't have this key.
+`includeWildcard`: Boolean.
+Includes wildcard modifier, which sends a hotkey regardless of what modifiers are being held down.
 `formatted`: Boolean.
 Determines whether or not the hotkey objects are on a single line, or formatted for readability.
 Turning formatting on makes it easier to add custom functions, especially multiline functions, to each hotkey object.
 However, it makes it more difficult to quickly scan several objects are once, or easily change a single variable in each (as per remapping)
 `defaultFunction`: String (include the value in "double quotes, as demonstrated here").
 This details the default actions placed inside the hotkey object's function.
 Do not add typical function wrappings like `()=>{}`.
 Instead simply paste the code you would put inside the function, using `` `n `` to create line breaks.
 As an example:
 ```